EuroPython/website/data/pages-content/remote.md

 - On-Demand viewing will be available with a couple hours after the live stream

 *Note: Tutorials and Workshops on 11-12 July will not be streamed.*

+### Livestreams without interaction ###
+As per our tradition, we also provide open and free access to the livestreams of our conference talks (13-15 July).
+You are not required to register a ticket, but you are welcome to if you would like an email reminder or receive up-to-date information about the conference.

+But The free livestream-only ticket does not include support and you will be unable to interact with the speakers or other in-person audience.
+Consider getting a remote ticket instead.